The Milky Way - Large Magellanic Cloud Interaction with Simulation Based Inference: Results

-We show posterior distributions for MW, LMC and reflex motion model parameters conditioned on different data subsets.
-All figures use $10,000$ samples drawn from their respective posterior density distributions.
 Throughout this section, we return the posterior distributions for MW and LMC masses enclosed within $50\,\rm kpc$, the Cartesian components of the travel velocity and the dynamical friction strength.
 Following the Bayesian notation in Equ.~\ref{equ4}, this reads as:

-For the input data, we will make it clear in each section what data is provided.
-The only observed data points that are consistently used for each posterior estimation are the present-day Galactocentric position and velocity of the LMC as $\vec{x}_{\rm LMC} = \{-0.6, -41.3, -27.1 \} \, \rm kpc$, $\vec{v}_{\rm LMC} = \{-63.9, -213.8, 206.6 \} \, \rm km \, s^{-1}$ \citep[][and references therein]{Vasiliev2021}.
-We account for LMC position and velocity uncertainties by convolving each simulated value with the uncertainties given in sec.~3.1 and table~2 of \citet{Vasiliev2023}.
+For the input stellar velocity data used to condition the posterior on, we will make it clear in each sub-section which on-sky selection and dataset is used.
 In Sec.~\ref{sec:results-desifoot}, for sources that lie within the DESI survey footprint boundaries, we present the constraints obtained when using either the DESI or H3+SEGUE+MagE datasets.
-In Sec.~\ref{sec:results-quadfoot}, we further explore the full depth of the H3+SEGUE+MagE dataset and utilise an on-sky selection defined by four quadrant footprints.
-Note, this exploration of using quadrants is only possible for all-sky datasets like H3+SEGUE+MagE, and therefore the same analysis cannot be carried out using a limited sky coverage survey like DESI.
+In Sec.~\ref{sec:results-quadfoot}, we use an on-sky selection defined by four quadrant footprints, and explore the full depth of the H3+SEGUE+MagE dataset.
+We note that this exploration of using quadrants is only possible for all-sky datasets like H3+SEGUE+MagE.
+Therefore the same analysis cannot be carried out using a limited sky coverage survey like DESI.
+As a reminder, observable uncertainties are accounted for in our simulated stellar halo velocity measurements; see Sec.~\ref{sec:simulations-stellarhaloes} for details on accounting for survey specific uncertainties.
+Finally, the only observed data points that are consistently used for each posterior estimation are the present-day Galactocentric position and velocity of the LMC as $\vec{x}_{\rm LMC} = \{-0.6, -41.3, -27.1 \} \, \rm kpc$, $\vec{v}_{\rm LMC} = \{-63.9, -213.8, 206.6 \} \, \rm km \, s^{-1}$ \citep[][and references therein]{Vasiliev2021}.
+Uncertainty in the LMC position and velocity is accounted for by convolving each simulated value with the uncertainties given in sec.~3.1 and table~2 of \citet{Vasiliev2023}.
+In our models, the true present-day LMC phase space coordinates are treated as model parameters, with the observed phase space coordinates, i.e. $(\vec{x}_{\rm LMC}, \vec{v}_{\rm LMC})$ from \citet{Vasiliev2021}, providing noisy measurements.
+One could infer a posterior over these parameters, though they are well constrained and not the focus of this work, so we choose to condition our inference on their observed values within the explored prior space.